kanika49/background-job-processor/README.md

 # Failure-Resilient Background Job Processor

 ## Overview
-This project demonstrates a system to process long-running background jobs with fault tolerance.
-Jobs are retried on failure with exponential backoff and moved to dead-letter queues if they fail repeatedly.
+A Java-based background job processing system designed to handle long-running tasks with retry logic and failure isolation.

 ## Tech Stack
 - Java
-- SQL (PostgreSQL/MySQL)
+- Multithreading
-- Queue-based processing
+- Asynchronous Processing

+## Design
+- Jobs are processed asynchronously by worker threads
+- Failed jobs are retried with a maximum retry limit
+- Jobs exceeding retry limits are moved to a dead-letter queue (simulated)

 ## Features
-- Asynchronous background job execution
+- Background job execution
-- Retry mechanism with exponential backoff
+- Retry mechanism with failure handling
-- Dead-letter queue for failed jobs
+- Dead-letter queue simulation
-- High availability and fault tolerance

-## Key Learnings
-- Fault-tolerant and reliable system design
-- Concurrency management
-- Asynchronous processing patterns
+## How to Run
+1. Compile all Java files
+2. Run MainApplication.java